tsokac2/newirishlife/README.md

 ## Project Goals
-This project is my final project for the Code Institute's Full stack development programme.
-The main goal of this project is to create an e-commerce site using Django framework, which is hosted with AWS as well as implementing a fully functional payment system with Stripe.
+This project is my final project for the Code Institute's Full stack development program.
+The main goal of this project is to create an e-commerce site using the Django framework, which is hosted with AWS as well as implementing a fully functional payment system with Stripe.

 ## Site Owner Goals
 * Provide the users with a professional e-commerce online shop to allow secure purchases.